javaritesh/javaStandardCoding/README.md

 # This repository contains TradeStore service
-All the given validations are performed and integration testing is performed.
+All the given validations are performed and unit testing is performed.

 Scope of Improvement:
 ```